 - Anycast addresses.
 Deliver Packet to the nearest of multiple interfaces (in terms of routing distance).

 THE BENEFITS AND USES OF IPV6

 IPv6 gives us lots of addresses.
-There are many other features built into this version that make it well worth the cost, time, and effort required to migrate to it.
+There are many other features in this version that makes it worth the cost, time, and effort.
 Today’s Internet has a ton of unforeseen requirements that simply were not considered when IPv4 was created.
 We’ve tried to compensate with a collection of add-ons that can actually make implementing them more difficult than they would be if they were applied according to a standard.
 By default, IPv6 has improved upon and included many of those features as standard and mandatory.
 One of these sweet new standards is IPsec.